A travel journal is an incredibly easy way to combine travel planning and memories from your trip.

-Number your pages
+2. Number your pages

 This small task can mean so much later on!
 When you first get your notebook, go through and number every page.

-Make an index page
+3. Make an index page

-I know this sounds tedious.
 Who wants to save room for an index page?
 You do!

 It’s so much easier to flip to one page in search of those figs than to go through a hundred pages.
 While you’re writing, be mindful to save a page or two either at the beginning or the end of your journal.

 Since I remember things best once I think of the location, I organize my index by cities.
 Then go back and connect each section or chapter to the page number where you wrote about it.

-Things to Include
+Things to Include in a Travel Journal

 Planning is such a big part of our trips, though we often neglect to pay attention to it.

 Maybe while researching your trip to Australia you found a cool site about Fiji.
-If you put it in your journal, you can have it stored away for later.
+If you put it in your journal, you can have it stored away for later!

 An itinerary page can be useful as a summary of your journal.
 Much like an index, an itinerary page can guide you as to what happened on your trip.

-It also helps me keep track of my journey and to remember my transportation times (this is really helpful when you are planning laundry.
+It also helps me keep track of my journey and to remember my transportation times (which is really helpful when you are planning laundry.
 I always ensure I have my plane shirt clean and dry before any flight).

 What’s the weather like as you write your entry?
-I’m terrible about remembering weather.

 In Lisbon, it rained so intensely that my hop-on-hop-off bus had tidal waves pouring down the stairs!
 That’s a detail I’ve definitely never forgotten, in part because I took the time to write it down—also because forced me to make it an early day and take a warm bubble bath so I could feel my toes again.